Dairon Blanco Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- Houck gets the start for the Red Sox, his 16th of the season.
-He is 3-8 with a 4.93 ERA and 70 strikeouts in 76 2/3 innings pitched.
+- Sale makes the start for the Red Sox, his 16th of the season.
+He is 5-3 with a 4.75 ERA and 96 strikeouts in 77 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander threw four innings against the Los Angeles Dodgers, giving up one earned run while surrendering five hits.
+- The lefty's most recent appearance came on Monday against the Houston Astros, when he went 4 2/3 innings, surrendering three earned runs while giving up seven hits.

-- The 27-year-old has put up a 4.93 ERA and 8.2 strikeouts per nine innings across 15 games this season, while allowing a batting average of .245 to his opponents.
+- The 34-year-old has a 4.75 ERA and 11.1 strikeouts per nine innings across 15 games this season, while giving up a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.